 Occasionally, I take a step back to just marvel at what’s going on in this basketball court, and I realize that this is an oasis in a clockwork society that expects so much of every individual.

 One time, Charles wanted to take a walk outside of the basketball court, so I took his hand and we ventured out for 5 minutes, during which we ran into a few college students.
 Charles being Charles, promptly walked up to them and asked for all their names, before shaking and sniffing their hands.
 I was enraged by the grimaces and general discomfort plastered all over their faces.
 That was the moment I realized the extent to which we’ve created a society so hostile to those who are “different”.
+It’s no surprise that we’re seeing more and more “wrongful birth” lawsuits filed by parents who declare that they would have aborted their baby if they’d known he/she would be different.
+And then we have the likes of Richard Dawkins who’d go so far as to say that “immoral” not to abort unborn babies with Down Syndrome.

 I, too, am guilty of perpetuating an elitist, ableist world.
 For four years, I immersed myself in the intellectual bubble that is The University of Chicago.
 There, I learned life-changing critical thinking skills that I am incredibly thankful for.
 Unfortunately, it also instilled in me a poisonous pride in my ability to engage in “intellectual” conversations, and hence a preference for a certain type of interaction.
 It took a major bout of depression that robbed me of many of my cognitive abilities for me to be humbled once more.